martinrist/haskell-sandbox/app/programmingHaskell/chapter5/notes.md

 - Two categories of polymorhism in Haskell:
     - _Parametric polymorphism_ - type variables are fully polymorphic - when unconstrained by a typeclass, their final concrete type can be anything.
-    - _Constrained polymorphism_ - puts typeclass constraints onto type variables, which decreases the number of concrete types that the variable could be, but increases what you can do with it.
+    - _Constrained polymorphism_, a.k.a. _ad-hoc polymorphism_ - puts typeclass constraints onto type variables, which decreases the number of concrete types that the variable could be, but increases what you can do with it.

 - `id :: a -> a` is maximally polymorphic, and can operate on any type.
 However, it can only do one thing - i.e. return what it was passed.